darrylo/stars2evernote/README.md

   you're satisfied, you can either move the notes into a synchronized notebook, or just re-import the notes into a synchronized one.

+* Notes that contain tables may appear to import, but will often not synchronize, because Evernote requires that all tables have a "height" attribute, and many do not.
+Notes with these tables will import but not synchronize.
+When the first synchronization attempt is made, Evernote will move these notes to the "Unsynced Notes" notebook, and mark them as being **forever** unsynchronizable (no amount of editing the unsynchronizable note will make it synchronizable).

+  Unfortunately, there's no easy way for this to be fixed.
+Hopefully, you won't have very many of these, and so you can probably click on the URL and create a new note in Evernote from the web page.

+* **IMPORTANT NOTE**: the very first time you view an unsynchronizable note, the note might appear to render correctly.
+However, viewing another note and then re-viewing this unsynchronizable note will typically result in the problematic parts being **deleted**, resulting in the loss of information.
+  If you then export and re-import this note, the note will then be synchronizable (because Evernote deleted the parts that it did not like after you viewed the note, but before you re-exported it).

 * When importing, Evernote imports all notes into a single notebook.
   There is no way to control this, as the .enex format does not have a way of controlling this.